hbwangjinwu/PIO_Interrupt/README.md

 This example using the second one.

 # Compile the Quartus project
-Open the ghrd project and compile the
+Open the ghrd project and compile the project to generate the soc_system.sof

 # Linux distribution
 Git clone the SoCFPGA linux source and compile the kernel.
 Copy the zImage file  to the fat partion in your boot SD card.